 You haven’t put yourself in this situation enough.
 You haven’t discomforted yourself enough.
 Start with the smallest possible challenge, say speaking to just one or two persons for few minutes.
 Once done, seek more such experiences.
 Then, gradually, work your way up by embracing more challenging situations.

 You don’t need to speak English 24×7.
 Pick 2-3 friends or colleagues and make it a point to speak only in English whenever you talk to them.
 Pick situations (customer care, meetings, boss etc.) when you’ll speak only in English.
-Stick to your oath scrupulously.
+Sticking to English-only for certain times, or creating an immersive experience, is one of the fastest ways to improve your spoken English.

 Remember, in the beginning you’ll be discomforted following this oath and you would be tempted to switch to your native language, but that’s where you need to persist.
 Going back and forth between English and your native language is a hot recipe for stagnation and tortuously slow progress.